frozenexplorer/FPL/README.md

 # FPL
-managing your teams, customizing transfers, captaincy picks utilising chips everything in one place
+Managing your teams, customizing transfers, captaincy picks utilising chips everything in one place for all the fpl enthusiasts out there.